Image

 Prosecutors often pursue serious charges from the start in the Saline County, MO area, but that doesn’t mean those charges are final.
 We challenge assumptions, push back against overcharging, and negotiate from a position of strength.
 At the same time, we prepare every Saline County, MO case as if it will go to trial, because thorough preparation is what drives better outcomes, whether in the courtroom or at the negotiating table.

-Focused on One Thing: Protecting Your Future
+Client-Centered Approach Focused on Protecting Your Future

-Defending Manslaughter Charges in Saline County, MO
+Manslaughter Defense Strategies in Saline County, MO

 Strong Saline County, MO defense strategies often include: